Machine Learning Mutation-Acyclicity of Quivers

 The MCC performance results for each polynomial kernel are listed in Table \ref{tab:SVMRAW}, with the number of terms in each polynomial equation.
 Additionally, the analytic equations for the identified optimally-classifying SVM hyperplanes are available at the paper's \href{https://github.com/KTKAW/MACHINE_LEARNING_MUTATION_ACYCLICITY_OF_QUIVERS.git}{\texttt{GitHub}}.

-At this juncture, we also note that additional SVM training was also performed on the so-called canonical form of Dataset 4 (isomorphism classes).
-This resulted in, at face value, favourable training results (an MCC score of $0.97$ at SVM polynomial kernel order $12$); however, the number of terms in the resultant classification polynomials exceeded the number of degrees of freedom for the system; hence are not reported here as memorisation schemes are likely occurring.
+At this juncture, we also note that additional SVM training was performed on the so-called canonical form of Dataset 4 (isomorphism classes).
+This resulted in, at face value, favourable training results (an MCC score of $0.97$ at SVM polynomial kernel order $12$); however, the number of terms in the resultant classification polynomials exceeded the number of degrees of freedom for the system; hence, they are not reported here as memorisation schemes are likely occurring.

-The equation determined from the order $6$ polynomial is the most interesting to us, as it exhibits excellent prediction despite a low kernel degree and number of terms.
-Since dataset 4 contains 15104 quivers, and respectively 90624 input integers, despite these equations being long (where the degree 6 equation has 464 terms), this is still orders of magnitude less degrees of freedom than the input dataset; such that the SVMs are consolidating the mutation-acyclic property quite significantly.
-The existence of an equation which can classify so well solidifies this motivation behind existence of a mutation invariant for rank 4 quivers which determines the mutation-acyclicity property.
-Despite this degree 6 equation perhaps still being over-parameterised, the explicit nature of the equation's representation causes it to be a combinatorial invariant, with hope that the equation provides some hints towards a more intuitive construction. {
+The equation determined from the order $6$ polynomial is the most interesting to us, as it exhibits excellent prediction despite a low kernel degree and number of terms\footnote{The regularisation contribution could have been increased to discourage superfluous terms in the SVM equation, however this shifts the learning goal away from the core problem and the interpretation of the near-zero coefficients of non-linear basis monomials is somewhat ambiguous.
+Hence, focus on a smaller, more interpretable basis is desirable.}.
+Since Dataset 4 contains 15104 quivers, and respectively 90624 input integers, despite these equations being long (where the degree 6 equation has 464 terms), this is still orders of magnitude less degrees of freedom than the input dataset; such that the SVMs are consolidating the mutation-acyclic property quite significantly.
+The existence of an equation that can classify so well solidifies this motivation behind the existence of a mutation invariant for rank 4 quivers, which determines the mutation-acyclicity property.
+Despite this degree 6 equation perhaps still being over-parameterised, the explicit nature of the equation's representation causes it to be a combinatorial invariant, with the hope that the equation provides some hints towards a more intuitive construction. {

 }